-While entanglement may not currently cause population-level concerns in Steller or California sea lions in Washington, it is still a significant welfare issue, especially considering that most entanglements are caused by humans, either through the creation of marine debris or through direct fishery interactions [4] (except for animals collared by penguin skins [30,31,47]).
+While our study showed that entanglement may not currently impact haulout abundance as an index for population abundance in Steller or California sea lions in Washington, it is still a significant welfare issue, especially considering that most entanglements are caused by humans, through the creation of marine debris, derelict fishing gear, or through direct fishery interactions [4] (except for animals collared by penguin skins [30,31,47]).
 The good news is that human-caused entanglements can be addressed through changes in human behavior.
 For entanglements caused by actively fished gear, outreach and education paired with deterrence strategies may prove effective, while marine debris requires tackling pollution sources or redesigning offending materials.
 In New Zealand and South Georgia, campaigns to encourage fishermen to cut packing bands before disposal led to declines in packing band entanglements [16,63].
 However, in Australia, large-scale efforts by the government and local fishermen to reduce entanglement failed to prevent entanglement rates from continuing to increase [36].
 Page et al. (2004) proposed that the debris could originate from areas outside of Australian waters and away from local fishing grounds, making national legislation ineffective at addressing the trans-boundary issue.
 A similar situation could complicate entanglement prevention efforts in northern Washington because of the close proximity to the Canadian border and the presence of large basin-wide currents just offshore.
 Page et al. (2004) also commented that laws that fall short of mandating the use of redesigned materials to prevent entanglement risk, such as biodegradable packing bands, may fail to cause an effective change in observed entanglement rates.
 Similarly, while deterrents exist or are in development that could prevent animals from interacting with various types of actively fished gear [64,65], it can be a challenge to find a solution that balances effectiveness, cost, and reducing potential harm to the ecosystem [66–68].
 While preventing entanglements altogether is likely an impossible task, small actions such as encouraging fishers to cut packing bands could decrease the impact of entanglement on the welfare of local pinniped species.

 Acknowledgements